bitnami/containers/bitnami/influxdb/README.md

 InfluxDB (TM) can be configured via environment variables or using a configuration file (`influxdb.conf`).
 If a configuration option is not specified in either the configuration file or in an environment variable, InfluxDB (TM) uses its internal default configuration.

-- If you are using v1, variables must be prefixed by `INFLUXDB_`, find more [here](https://docs.influxdata.com/influxdb/v1.8/administration/config/).
 - If you are using v2, variables must be prefixed by `INFLUXD_`, find more [here](https://docs.influxdata.com/influxdb/v2.0/reference/config-options).

 > Note: The settings at the environment variables override the equivalent options in the configuration file."